polterguy/system42/README.md

 Restart your web server process, and you should be up running.

 During the first startup of System42, you will be required to supply a server salt, and a root password.
-If you're in a live environment, and cannot for some reasons do this, you can simply copy your "db" folder and "auth.hl" file, from another system, where it's previously setup, at the same time you copy your system42 folder.
+The salt is just a bunch of random characters used to salt your passwords, and seed the random number generator for cryptographic features.
+The root password should be difficult to guess, especially in live environments, that are exposed onto the world wide web.

 ## Structure